 Hope this helps you to get it right from day 1.
 I’ve just shaved a few years off your learning curve if you’re a new blogger.
 Happy to help.

 If you get stuck with any of the above I’ll help if I can, just ask in the comments or I can point you towards detailed video tutorials, there are plenty available and over time I’ll add them to this post.
-I’m not an expert but I know enough to make this work, don’t be scared off.
+I know enough to make this work, don’t be scared off.
 If I can do it, so can you.
 Again, if you need 1 on 1 support and coaching, visit this post and get in touch.

 Other Things You’ll Need to Make Money Through Your Website or Blog